Traffic Manager endpoint monitoring

 Path.
 This configuration setting is valid only for the HTTP and HTTPS protocols, for which specifying the path setting is required.
 Providing this setting for the TCP monitoring protocol results in an error.
 For HTTP and HTTPS protocol, give the relative path and the name of the webpage or the file that the monitoring accesses.
 A forward slash (/) is a valid entry for the relative path.
 This value implies that the file is in the root directory (default).

-Custom header settings This configuration setting helps you add specific HTTP headers to the health checks that Traffic Manager sends to endpoints under a profile.
+Custom header settings.
+This configuration setting helps you add specific HTTP headers to the health checks that Traffic Manager sends to endpoints under a profile.
 The custom headers can be specified at a profile level to be applicable for all endpoints in that profile and / or at an endpoint level applicable only to that endpoint.
-You can use custom headers for having health checks to endpoints in a multi-tenant environment be routed correctly to their destination by specifying a host header.
+You can use custom headers for health checks of endpoints in a multi-tenant environment.
+That way it can be routed correctly to their destination by specifying a host header.
 You can also use this setting by adding unique headers that can be used to identify Traffic Manager originated HTTP(S) requests and processes them differently.
-You can specify up to eight header:value pairs seprated by a comma.
-For example, "header1:value1,header2:value2".
+You can specify up to eight header:value pairs separated by a comma.
+For example, "header1:value1, header2:value2".